sosiristseng/template-juliabook/README.md

-# Template for publishing Julia Jupyter notebooks with Jupyter Book
+# Template for publishing Julia Jupyter / Literate notebooks

 Click `Use this template` button to copy this repository.

-Related templates:

-- [template-juliabook-parallel](https://github.com/ww-jl/template-juliabook-parallel) : GNU parallel runs notebooks concurrently and [jupyter-book][] builds the website.
+See also:

 - [template-juliabook-matrix](https://github.com/ww-jl/template-juliabook-matrix) : Dynamic parallel matrix runs notebooks concurrently and [jupyter-book][] builds the website.
-- [template-quarto-julia](https://github.com/ww-jl/template-quarto-julia) : Dynamic parallel matrix runs notebooks concurrently and [quarto][] builds the website.
-- [template-mkdocs-literate](https://github.com/ww-jl/template-mkdocs-literate) : [Literate.jl][] runs notebooks concurrently and [mkdocs-material][] builds the website.
-- [template-juliabook-literate](https://github.com/ww-jl/template-juliabook-literate) : [Literate.jl][] runs notebooks concurrently and [jupyter-book][] builds the website.
-- [template-quarto-literate](https://github.com/ww-jl/template-quarto-literate) : [Literate.jl][] runs notebooks concurrently and [quarto][] builds the website.

 [quarto]: https://quarto.org
 [jupyter-book]: https://jupyterbook.org